MicrosoftDocs/OfficeDocs-Enterprise/Enterprise/customize-or-create-a-new-sensitive-information-type.md

 -   [Run a Content Search in the Office 365 Security & Compliance Center](Run%20a%20Content%20Search%20in%20the%20Office%20365%20Security%20&%20Compliance%20Center)

-Content Search provides another resource to help you develop KQL queries and sensitive data types — keywords.
+Content Search provides another resource to help you develop KQL queries and sensitive information types — keywords.
 Why use the keyword list?
 You can get statistics that show how many items match each keyword.
 This can help you quickly identify which keywords are the most (and least) effective.
 For more information about search statistics, see [View keyword statistics for Content Search results](https://support.office.com/en-us/article/View-keyword-statistics-for-Content-Search-results-9701a024-c52e-43f0-b545-9a53478aec04).

 Keywords on each row are connected by the OR operator in the search query that's created.
 You can also use a keyword phrase (surrounded by parentheses) in a row.